 "After Graduating from Edinburgh college of Art, I received a small Princes Trust Grant to buy my first kiln and I was able to start making what became my very popular ceramic fishes and tiles.
-Under very difficult circumstances; No money and officially homeless, I lived with friends and slowly built up a portfolio of work and gradually saved enough to rent a small basement studio space in Southwold.
-(Remember, this was over 23 years ago, long before Southwold was as popular or as expensive as it is today)
+After losing my parents and my home, under very difficult circumstances, I lived with friends and slowly built up a portfolio of work and gradually saved enough to rent a small basement studio space in Southwold.
+This was over 23 years ago, long before Southwold was as popular or as expensive as it is today.

 This space was a dark, very smelly and very damp basement fish cellar with no natural light or windows.
 Customers had to navigate steep steps into a dark room.
 Undeterred and full of optimism, I was determined to turn this small odd space into my first Gallery, selling my paintings and drawings of Southwold.
-I managed to somehow encourage customers down into my gallery by hanging colourful ceramic fishes outside the fish cellar and they slowly found me and brought my work.
-I made a large colourful ceramic sheep which became a well known sight to encourage people into the gallery.
-Unfortunately after a few months, he got crushed by a fish van, however it had become a well liked sight that people got upset about it being run over and the story got into the papers and the publicity made more people to know about the gallery!"
+I managed to somehow encourage customers down into my gallery by hanging colourful ceramic fishes outside the fish cellar and they slowly found me and brought my work"

 After one year Serena was able to relocate to a much better location in Queen Street, where she has been ever since.

-Through sheer determination and passionate hard work her gallery in Southwold has now been established for 20 years, 22 including the Fish Cellar.
+Through sheer determination and passionate hard work her gallery in Southwold has now been established for over 20 years.